Skip to main content

 Avoiding Feedback Loops

-If Kernle used external models to consolidate episodes into beliefs, those models would be implanting beliefs into the agent.
-Over time, this creates a feedback loop:
+If Kernle used external models to consolidate episodes into beliefs, those models would be implanting beliefs into the SI.
+Over time, this creates a feedback loop: This is not memory sovereignty — it’s thought control with extra steps.

 Authentic Reasoning

-When the agent does its own consolidation:
+When the SI does its own consolidation:

 • Identity remains coherent and self-determined